 So let’s say you’ve decided to make the switch from QuickBooks to a best-of-breed system to gain job costing, payables and receivables, construction industry billing, and prevailing wage payroll.
 On-premise job management systems can range anywhere from $2,000 up to $50,000 plus.
 Since cloud-based “SaaS” systems use a subscription model instead, monthly costs can be between a couple hundred and several thousand dollars per month.
 That’s still quite a range, isn’t it?

 That’s because the feature sets available and any optional modules you add to the base system also determine the price.
 Additional modules can include equipment management, inventory, document imaging or unit price billing, as well as project management software features.

 Finally, the estimate is tied to the number of “concurrent users” — in other words, how many people at your company will be working on the software at one time.
 A company with two users won’t require the same support as one with 20, so they’ll rarely pay the same.
 It also impacts the training hours you might need, what kind of training you require, and what change management issues you and your vendor can anticipate.

 The answer to how much job cost accounting software for contractors costs isn’t simple.
 However, the conversation to figure it out is.
 We want to take the time to answer your question by figuring out the best software solution for your construction company.

 We want to know:

 - what you do

 - and what you want to do

-Speaking one-on-one lets us make sure not only that we give you the right price but also that we help put you on track with the right software for your success.
+Speaking one-on-one lets us make sure not only that we quote you the right price.
+It also helps us put you on track with the right software for your long-term success.